p-h/nemiver/README.release.txt

 How to do a Nemiver release

 * Make sure configure.ac has the right version variables set
- - These are MAJOR_VERSION, MINOR_VERSION, MICRO_VERSION and the version part of
+ - These are nmv_version_major, nmv_version_minor, nmv_version_micro m4_defines.
-  the AC_INIT macro invocation.
    Normally these should have been already set, but you never know.
  - Commit this.

 * Update the NEWS file: